Sampling Configuration Guide

 mass_matrix_gamma=1e-5

-trasform_adapt is an experimental feature that allows sampling from many posteriors, where current methods diverge.
+A normalizing-flow reparameterization that is adapted during tuning.
+This allows sampling from many posteriors where current methods diverge.
 It is described in more detail here.

 trace = nutpie.sample(